 Strimaitis started creating his choreographic oeuvre already at Codarts.
 During his studies, he presented a solo "Pendulum" (2018) and his graduation piece "Still Waiting" (2018), which received the highest possible evaluation in the university and was presented at Theater Rotterdam in Rotterdam and at Korzo in The Hague.
 In 2020, a collaboration between him and an Estonian choreographer Maarja Tõnisson, titled "Insula", was presented in the program of MANIFESTA 13 in Marseille.
 In 2021, Strimaitis directed and choreographed a music video/dance film for Julijona Biveinytė's song "last song".
 His newest solo "The Art of Making Dances" premiered in July 2021 in Vilnius, Lithuania.

 In 2022, Strimaitis' work "Hairy" has been selected among 18 finalists in Danse élargie competition, co-organized by Boris Charmatz and Théâtre de la Ville.
 The 10-minute version premiered in June 2022 at the Espace Cardin in Paris.
-A 20-minute version of the piece will be part of the young choreographers' platform Danslokaal in the Netherlands, co-produced by Conny Janssen Danst, Dansateliers, and Korzo.
-This version will premiere in October 2022 and will be followed by the Dutch tour.
+A 20-minute version of the piece was part of the young choreographers' platform Danslokaal in the Netherlands, co-produced by Conny Janssen Danst, Dansateliers, and Korzo.
+This version premiered in October 2022 and was followed by a Dutch tour.

 Since 2019, Strimaitis has also been teaching workshops and classes of floorwork, both to professional dancers and dance students (in Lithuania, France, Italy, and Switzerland).